P. T. Rajan: As President of Justice Party

 Rajan along with a few dissidents floated a new Justice Party and claimed that their organisation was the original Justice Party.
 B. Ramachandra Reddi, who was President of the Madras Legislative Council between 1930 and 1937 was tentatively elected Party President but resigned in 1945 and was succeeded by Rajan.
 The Justice Party did not contest in the 1946 Assembly elections but participated in the 1951 elections, the first as a part of independent India.
 The Justice Party contested nine seats as an unrecognised state-level party of which the party won one.
 Rajan stood from Madurai North as well as Cumbum.
 While Rajan lost badly from Madurai North winning only 11% of the total votes polled and finished third, he won by a margin of 11,359 votes from Cumbum.
 The Justice Party did not contest in the 1957 Assembly elections and was eventually dissolved.

 Rajan contested as an independent from Uthamapalayam in the 1957 Assembly elections and polled 24,256 votes losing to K. Pandiaraj of the Indian National Congress by a margin of 6,303 votes.
 Rajan did not contest any more elections after the defeat.

 As President of Vellalar Sangam

 He also served as the president of the Vellalar Sangam in Tamil Nadu, an organization representing all 42 subcastes of the Vellalar community.The Sangam worked to promote social welfare, education, and political representation for the Vellalar community.

 Political activism and ideology

 P. T. Rajan, as a leading non-Brahmin leader, supported the appointment of non-Brahmin trustees to temples in Tamil Nadu.
-In the early 1950s, through his efforts, the present panchaloha idol of Lord Iyappan was installed at Sabarimalai and a procession was taken all over Madras state.
+In the early 1950s, through his efforts, the present panchaloha idol of Lord Ayappan was installed at Sabarimalai and a procession was taken all over Madras state.
 A road in K. K. Nagar, Chennai has been named in his memory as "Sir P.T.
 Rajan Road".